imjoy-team/ImJoy/docs/development.md

-In ImJoy, you can then **render a list of all plugins** in the repository with a simple url with the form `http://imjoy.io/#/app?repo=GITHUB_USER_NAME/REPO_NAME`, where `GITHUB_USER_NAME` is the user name, and `REPO_NAME` the name of the GitHub repository containing the ImJoy plugin store.
+In ImJoy, you can then **render a list of all plugins** in the repository with a simple url with the form `http://imjoy.io/#/app?repo=GITHUB_USER_NAME/REPO_NAME`, where `GITHUB_USER_NAME` is the user name, and `REPO_NAME` the name of the GitHub repository containing the ImJoy plugin repository.
 The user can then install the plugins from this list.
 For more details on how to generate this url and see how specific plugins can be installed see the dedicated section below.

-### Deployment through the official ImJoy plugin repository
+### Official ImJoy plugin repository
 The ImJoy plugin repository shown on `ImJoy.io` is served through [GitHub](https://github.com/oeway/ImJoy-Plugins).